Have you just started year 7?

 Electrical circuits is an area you may cover every year, each time going into it in a little more detail.
 The ability to draw good, clear and correct circuit diagrams (in pencil!!) is important as this will feature in KS3 and at KS4 in your GCSEs.
 Make sure you know the difference between series and parallel circuits and what happens with breaks in these circuits (and also why it happens).

-This school year should see the return of more practical lessons in school, so make sure you know what all the different equipment is called and what is is used for in experiments.
+During practical lessons make sure you know what all the different equipment is called and what is is used for in experiments.
 You need to be able to recognise the different pieces of apparatus and be able to explain why they have been chosen for that particular experiment.
 When explaining an experiment and how you have set it up you must be able to identify the different variables involved.
 So make sure you know the difference between an Independent variable, a Dependent variable and Control variables.
 You will be expected to recognise each of these in an experiment you are given or to describe an experiment in which you must include these clearly.
 So make sure you know the difference between the three and be able to provide examples.

 With all of these topics it is essential you have a clear understanding of the keywords for each topic and their definition.
 This will help when answering test questions and will ensure you can explain yourself correctly and demonstrate a good understanding of the topics the question is focussing on.